 - Supports up to 6 players really well

-- The game suffers when players go after the same cards
+- The game is frustrating when players keep going after the same cards

 - Not very fun with only 2 players